Knee injury running setbacks can be one of the greatest obstacles for middle to long distance runners.

 I have had three orthoscopic knee surgeries, all caused by small pieces of cartilage breaking off in my knee caps.

-I have had two orthoscopic knee surgeries on my left knee and one on my right knee while I was attending Malone University during my undergraduate studies.
+I have had two orthoscopic knee surgeries on my left knee and one on my right knee during my undergraduate studies.

-My first surgery took place in 1996 during my freshmen year in college when a small piece of cartilage broke off my knee from running on pavement and concrete my first two years of running.
+My first surgery took place in 1996.
+I was a freshmen in college when a small piece of cartilage broke off my knee.

-As I look back the probable cause of what happened to me perhaps is the same that has happened to you or other runners who have had to deal with an injury like this.
+The probable cause of what happened to me is the same as others who have had to deal with an injury like this.
+Too much running on hard surfaces.

 Lack of overall strength in the knee muscles.